Reverie (restaurant)

 Restaurant in Washington, D.C., U.S.

-Reverie is a restaurant serving American / New American cuisine in Washington, D.C.'s Georgetown neighborhood.
-The restaurant has received a Michelin star.
+Reverie was a restaurant serving American / New American cuisine in Washington, D.C.'s Georgetown neighborhood.
+The restaurant opened in 2018 and received a Michelin star prior to its closure in 2025.

 History

-Reverie implemented a pay-what-you-can program for a limited number of patrons in 2018.
+Reverie opened on October 6, 2018.
+It implemented a pay-what-you-can program for a limited number of patrons that December.
 The restaurant suffered fire damage in August 2022.
+Reverie closed on October 4, 2025.

 Reception

-Reverie has received a Michelin star.
-In 2019, Tom Sietsema rated the restaurant 2 out of 4 stars in a review published by The Washington Post.
+Reverie received a Michelin star in 2022.
+In 2019, Tom Sietsema rated the restaurant two out of four stars in a review published by The Washington Post.